wil1102/Hospital2/README.md

 ### Lab Tests and Results
 - This bar chart breaks down the number of lab tests conducted for each test type and their results, showing trends in diagnostics.
 This is very beneficial in tracking abnormalities and identifying which tests are the most common.

+## Database Info
+Database name: cs_jac29684

+Each query can be called using CALL TP_Qx() where x is the query number Query 2 requires a year as input and query 4 requires first and last name